DemonzGunz/Virtual-Home-Lab/README.md

    ![image](https://github.com/user-attachments/assets/3984d38a-1636-437d-a20e-7b3a4a676ccb)

-- Pull up the terminal and type in ipconfig to check if your ip address is settup
+- Pull up the terminal and type in ifconfig to check if your ip address is settup
 - I changed mine to 192.168.20.25

   ![image](https://github.com/user-attachments/assets/ead60235-8842-41c2-906b-8a0c63354528)

+- Checking to see if i can ping my windows VM from my kali VM

+- Once this is done you will have and windows and kali linux VM settup with static ip address that are not connected to your host computer